olos-nah/zoom-video-streaming/README.md

 ![Manage projects](/images/manage-projects.png)

 Once that's done, we can head back to SLOBS and get started adding our media.
 We want to start with a blank slate.
-In case SLOBS has created any pre-formatted stuff and just as a best practice, we'll make a new project for each event.
+In case SLOBS has created any pre-formatted stuff and as a best practice, we'll make a new project for each event.
 To do that, click on the little dropdown next to `Scenes`, shown on the main SLOBS panel.
 Then click on `Manage All`.
 (See above screenshot for guidance.)
-This panel shows us all of the projects (or "Scene Collections", as SLOBS calls them) that we have.
+This panel shows us all of the projects (or `Scene Collections`, as SLOBS calls them) that we have.
 Go ahead and delete all of the pre-created ones, and then create a new one.
 Give it a descriptive name, then go ahead and double-click on it to open.

 ### Adding media